- 6 points

 - Details for undergraduate courses

-- Level 3 option in the Economics; Professional Economics major sequences
+- Level 3 option in the Economics major sequence

 - Level 3 elective

-- Students are able to (1) provide an introduction to econometric theory; (2) learn statistical tools needed to undertake and to critically evaluate applied economic research; and (3) develop computational skills to explore and analyse economic data.
+- Students are able to (1) demonstrate an understanding of a range of statistical tools required to undertake applied economic research; (2) develop computational skills to analyse economic data; and (3) critically evaluate empirical economic research.

 - Indicative assessments in this unit are as follows: (1) assignments and (2) tests.
 Further information is available in the unit outline.